DjangoGirls/tutorial/en/README.md

 OK, [let's start at the beginning...](./how_the_internet_works/README.md)

+## Following the tutorial at home

+It is amazing to take part in a Django Girls workshop, but we are aware that it is not always possible to attend one.
+This is why, we ecourage you to try following this tutorial at home.
+For readers at home we are currently preparing videos that will make it easier to follow the tutorial on your own.
+It is still work in progress, but more and more things will be covered soon at [Coding is for girls](https://www.youtube.com/channel/UC0hNd2uW8jTR5K3KBzRuG2A/feed) YouTube channel.

+In every chapter already covered, there is a link that points to the correct video.

 ## About and contributing

 This tutorial is maintained by [DjangoGirls](http://djangogirls.org/).
 If you find any mistakes or want to update the tutorial please [follow the contributing guidelines](https://github.com/DjangoGirls/tutorial/blob/master/README.md).